cmakcay/interaction-mapping/README.md

 ```
 python trainer.py
 ```

+The tensorboard logs are saved under a folder called *logs* in the same directory.
+The best model (best_model.zip) can be found here when training ends.

 ## Bridge to Mapping Framework
 1. Follow the instructions in the mapper [repo](https://github.com/ikaftan/panoptic_mapping) to build and source it.